 deepica mutyala on ‘gloss angeles’

-She explained that succeeding at a major retailer like Ulta costs two million dollars in capital.
-If you want to build in beauty, manufacturers require minimum orders of five thousand units for each product, per shade.
+She explained that succeeding at a major retailer, like Ulta, costs two million dollars in capital.
+If you want to build in beauty, manufacturers require a minimum order of five thousand units for each product, per shade.

 As does the risk.

-In industries where so much is learned through trial and error, there’s generosity in being specific.
-It makes the path more visible for others trying to build something, too.
+In industries where so much is learned through trial and error, there’s generosity in sharing.
+In being specific.
+It makes the path more visible for others trying to build something meaningful, too.

 Mutyala is betting that time will do the rest.